China Eases Border Restrictions

 Following the pandemic and heightened border restrictions, the PU Letter was brought back for visa applicants in an effort to tighten border control.

-Similar documents and application procedures that foreigners may encounter as they apply for a visa include the Invitation Verification Notice or a statement of intent and urgency for F-business visa applicants.
+Similar documents and application procedures that foreigners may encounter as they apply for a visa include the Invitation Verification Notice or a statement of intent and urgency for F-visa applicants.

 This presented itself as a challenge to foreign firms with regard to finding and retaining foreign talent.
 Foreign companies have often encountered problems and long waiting times when obtaining the document.
 The removal of this requirement is to encourage normal work and production resumption by foreign firms in Shanghai.